 A Large International Field at Victoriastadion

 The 2026 edition gathered a large international field, with club reports describing around 1,100 participants from approximately 20 countries.
-The tournament attracted judokas from Sweden, Norway, Denmark, Finland, France, Germany and several other nations, giving the competition a clear international character.
+The tournament attracted judokas from Sweden, Norway, Denmark, Finland, France, Germany, The Netherlands and several other nations, giving the competition a clear international character.

 For many Swedish clubs, this is one of the most valuable aspects of Budo-Nord Cup.
 Athletes can face international opposition without travelling far from home.
 For younger judokas, this can be an important first step toward bigger events abroad.
 For older and more experienced competitors, it provides a strong test against different styles, grips and tactical approaches.